apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 4.0.X                   | 10 - 22                      | 2.3.3 - 5.1
 3.7.X                   | 10 - 21                      | 2.3.3 - 5.0.2

-_**Note:** The [cordova-android](https://github.com/apache/cordova-android) versions listed above are not for the Cordova CLI._
+_**Note:** The [cordova-android](https://github.com/apache/cordova-android) versions listed above are not the Cordova CLI versions._

-To determine what version of the Cordova-Android package is installed in your Cordova project, run the command `cordova platform ls` in your project's root directory.
+To find out the version of the Cordova-Android package installed in your Cordova project, navigate to the root directory of your project and execute the command `cordova platform ls`.

-As a general rule, Android versions become unsupported by Cordova as they dip below 5% on Google's [distribution dashboard](https://developer.android.com/about/dashboards/index.html).
+Cordova generally ceases support for Android versions that fall below 5% on Google's distribution dashboard.
+You can refer to Google's [Distribution dashboard](https://developer.android.com/about/dashboards/index.html) for more information.

 ## System Requirements

-Cordova-Android requires the Android SDK, which can be installed on either macOS, Linux, or Windows.
+Cordova-Android relies on the Android SDK, which can be installed on macOS, Linux, or Windows operating systems.

-For the base system requirements, see the Android Studio's [System Requirements](https://developer.android.com/studio#Requirements).
+To ensure your system meets the necessary requirements, please refer to the "[Install Android Studio](https://developer.android.com/studio/install)" guide provided by Google.

 ## The Required Software & Tools